Judith Metz, Ph.D., Chair

 I’m a researcher and my main research interests are: Intercultural social work, Social work education and Child protection.
 I completed my Phd in 2014 with a doctoral thesis about child protection social workers.
 From the beginning of my academic pathway I’ve participated in national and internal research projects, including teaching periods abroad.
 At the moment I am teaching Methodology of social work and Intercultural social work at the bachelor’s degree and master’s degree in social work programs at the Catholic University in Milan.
 I’m a social worker with more than 10 years’ experience in Child protection services, both as practitioner and manager.
 I’ve published several articles in international social work journals.

-Lecturer in Children and Families Social Work at the University of Bristol, UK
+Professor of Social Work Research at the University of Sussex, UK.

 Lecturer in Social Work, Queens University, Belfast